2bytes/website/content/post/totp.md

 ## Setting up your own 2-Factor

-> This post assumes a debian based Linux distro, and therefore the `apt` package manager, mainly because the Pi runs Raspbian, based on debian.
+> This post assumes a debian based Linux distro, and therefore the `apt` package manager, mainly because the Pi runs Raspbian, based on Debian.
 > If you use another distro on your server, you can still follow this, but installing packages will use a different package manager and possibly package names.
 > You might even use a different editor instead of `nano` such as `vim` or `emacs`.